ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climate_patterns.rst

    *Optional settings for script*

-   * grid: whether you want to remove Antarctic latitudes or not
-   * imogen_mode: output imogen-specific var names + .nc files
+   * jules_mode: output jules-specific var names + .nc files
    * parallelise: parallelise over models or not
    * area: calculate the patterns globally, or over land only